NavigationContentFooter

 Configuring SSL with Let’s Encrypt

-By default the connection between your computer and the server is not encrypted.
+By default, the connection between your computer and the server is not encrypted.
 This makes your connection more vulnerable to external access.
-In order to protect user credentials and other confidential information stored in Moodle, you can generate an SSL certificate issued by Let’s Encrypt for free.
+To protect user credentials and other confidential information stored in Moodle, you can generate an SSL certificate issued by Let’s Encrypt for free.

 1. Make sure the system is updated and then install Let’s Encrypt.